-But lastly there’s one more archeological site that we must visit, its situated not to far from Mycenae.
+But lastly, there’s one more archeological site that we must visit, its situated not too far from Mycenae.

 its 5 mins drive it’s called the Tomb of Agamemnon hearing this name reminds of the “Helen of Troy” movie does it reminds you too?